Computer-driven hedge fund Density to shut down

-LONDON, Oct 8 (Reuters) - Sweden-based hedge fund Density is to close after a poor performance, its manager told Reuters on Tuesday, as computer-driven funds struggle to cope with markets dominated by central bank money-printing.

-Density’s troubles reflect those of high-profile computer-driven (also know as commodity-trading advisor or CTA) funds such as BlueTrend, Man Group’s AHL and Cantab Capital’s CCP fund, which have also suffered losses as central bank actions disrupt the long-running market trends they like to follow.
+Density’s troubles reflect those of high-profile computer-driven (also known as commodity-trading advisor or CTA) funds such as BlueTrend, Man Group’s (EMG.L) AHL and Cantab Capital’s CCP fund, which have also suffered losses as central bank actions disrupt the long-running market trends they like to follow.

 The Density fund, which traded 138 markets in stocks, fixed income, currencies and commodities, had been run as a strategy in Swedish-based Brummer & Partners’ Nektar unit, which manages the $4.7 billion Nektar fund, a portfolio that has made money every calendar year since 1998 apart from in 2008.